puritymwaura/Super-Heroes-Code-Challenge/README.md

  2)Git cloning the repository .
  3)install the API dependancies by running `bundle install`.
  4)Then run `rails db:migrate db:seed` for the migrations to run and seed data to database.
- 4)After the all the dependancies have been installed run `rails s` or `rails server`to start the server.
+ 4)After all the dependancies have been installed run `rails s` or `rails server`to start the server.
- 5) Consume the API using the Chrome browser or Postman which is the best choice for performing all the CRUD operations required.
+ 5) Consume the API using the Chrome browser or Postman which is considered the best choice for performing all the CRUD operations required.

 ## GitHub-Repo-Link